cochrane/AsciidocEdit/README.md

 Installation
 ============

-Clone and compile project with XCode, v6.0 or later.
+Clone, then compile project with XCode, v6.0 beta 6 or later.
 You must have `asciidoctor` installed in `/usr/bin/asciidoctor` for `asciihelper` to work.
 See [Asciidoctor](http://asciidoctor.org)